 what nbn™ plan do I need?

 Well, there really are plenty of options to choose from.
 If you have a serious need for wireless speed – and, really, who doesn’t? – then we can cater to your every nbn™ whim.
-Our offers start with a cool peak time speed of 10 mbps, which could be a little slower depending on your type of nbn™ connection.
+Our offers start with a typical busy period download speed (7pm-11pm) of 19 mbps, which could be a little slower depending on your type of nbn™ connection.
 (Keep reading because we’ll go through exactly what the difference between the connection types are.)
-Speed offerings are typical evening speeds which means we take into account how many other people might be pumping through the network and our speed offerings are as accurate as we can make them.
+Speed offerings are typical busy period speeds which means we take into account how many other people might be pumping through the network and our speed offerings are as accurate as we can make them.

-So, for a 10 mbps plan you might have 1-2 people using the network simultaneously and one TV streaming in HD.
+So, for a 19 mbps plan you might have 2-4 people using the network simultaneously and one TV streaming.
 If your household is a bit bigger than that, then we’d recommend a higher speed plan.
 For families using multiple screens at one time then we’d recommend the top end of the higher speed range to avoid the potential for annoying speed lags and wrestling amongst your family.

 when is nbn™ planned in my area?